 While age is not a disease in itself, it can bring many life changes.
 A senior dog is more likely to experience chronic pain, new medical conditions, and even heightened stress due to environmental changes.
 Each of these complications can lead to sudden aggression on its own.
 Any one of these factors can cause noticeable behavioral shifts.

-If you notice heightened aggression in your dog once they entered their senior years, it’s best to discuss this occurrence with your veterinarian.
+If you notice heightened aggression in your dog once they enter senior years, it’s best to discuss this occurrence with your veterinarian.
 Your vet can potentially diagnose any condition that is causing your pet distress, as well as offer ways to bring them comfort in their senior years.

-The sudden onset of aggressive behavior in your dog should always be taken seriously.
-Even more important than acknowledging sudden behavioral change is approaching it in the right way, as a negative reaction can worsen the situation.
+It is vital to take steps right away to address your dog’s unexpected aggressive behavior.
+The sudden onset of hostile behavior in your dog should always be taken seriously.
+Even more important than acknowledging this sudden behavioral change is approaching it correctly, as a negative reaction can worsen the situation.
 Let’s discuss the recommended steps you should take in addressing your dog’s aggression.

 Find The Root Of The Problem

-The first step you should take in addressing your dog’s aggression is trying to get to the root of the problem.
+The first step you should take in addressing your dog’s aggression is to try to get to the root of the problem.
+What is causing your pup to act with hostility?
 Examining your dog’s life for any potential triggers can help you solve the problem and even prevent future aggression.
 It is rare for a dog to experience a severe behavioral change without a trigger.